-In 1916, the club’s purposes were threefold: to collect data concerning colleges open to women; to raise a fund for the benefit of Princeton senior girls unable otherwise to continue their studies; and to foster fellowship among college women in Princeton.
-The club still holds to the last two purposes.
-The first purpose was a necessity in a time when the majority of women knew little about the options in higher education and did not expect to earn college degrees and move on to careers.
+In 1916, the club’s mission was threefold: to collect data about colleges open to women; to raise a fund for the benefit of Princeton senior girls unable to otherwise go on to higher education; and to foster fellowship among college women in Princeton.
+Today there is no longer a necessity for the club to provide information about colleges, and the Women’s College Club of Princeton welcomes women with or without college degrees who want to help in the effort to provide financial assistance to college-bound young women.

 Since higher education for women was rare in the early years of the 20th century, the WCCPNJ was an elite, and elitist, organization.
 Most of its members were graduates of the most prestigious colleges and universities open to women.
 Among the schools represented by the charter members were all of the Seven Sisters as well as such institutions as Chicago, Cornell, Northwestern, Oxford, and Oberlin.
 But times have changed, and the WCCPNJ now prides itself on its inclusiveness – the welcome it extends to women with a wide variety of academic credentials.
-Membership in the club is now open to any woman who has attended at least one year of an accredited college or its equivalent.
+Membership in the club is now open to any woman who shares the goals of the club.

 Throughout its history, the WCCPNJ has helped young women of high scholastic achievement go on to colleges and universities, first, from 1916 to 1928 through interest free loans only, then from 1928 through scholarships as well.
 The club no longer grants loans.
 In its early years, the club also gave prizes for excellence in English to students in both the junior high and high schools who had shown “improvement in the use of clear, grammatical English.”
 Another service offered was college guidance seminars to senior girls at Princeton High School at a time when guidance programs were yet to be started.
 The community at large was also served by the club.
 In 1935, before the existence of the Princeton Adult School, the WCCPNJ instituted university extension courses for the community, which included lecture series by Princeton University professors on such diverse topics as modern art and world politics.